safely-project/anchor/docs/src/tutorials/tutorial-1.md

 methods on the `rpc` namespace, containing several options for a transaction.
 Here, we specify the `accounts` field, an object of all the addresses the transaction needs to touch, and the `signers` array of all `Signer` objects needed to sign the transaction.
-Because `myAccount` is being created, the Solana runtime requires it to sign the transaction.
+Because `myAccount` is being created, the Safecoin runtime requires it to sign the transaction.

 ::: details
-If you've developed on Solana before, you might notice two things 1) the ordering of the accounts doesn't matter and 2) the `isWritable` and `isSigner` options are not specified on the account anywhere.
+If you've developed on Safecoin before, you might notice two things 1) the ordering of the accounts doesn't matter and 2) the `isWritable` and `isSigner` options are not specified on the account anywhere.
 In both cases, the framework takes care of these details for you, by reading the IDL.